andreydro/ruby-practice/README.md

 + Versus App about battles between rapper from SPB VERSUS

-+ Sinatra Articles Analyser (+ Redis database) - parsing comments from IT Articles from onliner.by
++ Sinatra Articles Analyser (+ Redis database) - parsing comments from IT Articles from Onliner.by